alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 ## Owlbear
-Looking at the Owlbear, we see a similar pattern in terms of PC damage output.
+Looking at the Owlbear, we see a similar pattern in terms of PC damage outputL Cairn and DCC Warriors have high damage output relative to monster HP and stay ahead of BX and 5e.

 ![Expected Rounds To Kill A Goblin](http://theophrastus-b0mbastus.github.io/images/owlbear_rounds.png)

-In terms of net outcomes, Owlbears are likely to kill a single Fighter until about level 5 in BX, 5e, and Cairn.
+In terms of net outcomes, Owlbears are likely to kill a single Fighter until about level 5 in BX and 5e.
 DCC Warriors can expect to best an Owlbear in single combat at around level 2 (a DCC Owlbear has very few HP compared to the other systems).

+A standard Cairn Fighter is alwaus expected to loose against an Owlbear.
+A Cairn Fighter with advancement will have a chance against an Owlbear after around six advancements.

 ![Expected Net Rounds To Kill A Goblin](http://theophrastus-b0mbastus.github.io/images/owlbear_net.png)